 \subsubsection{Self-Learning through Effective Action}

-\emph{\textbf{Self-Learning Monte Carlo}} --- Self-Learning Monte Carlo (SLMC) method is a general-purposed numerical algorithms for configuration generation of many-body system based upon machine learning.
+\emph{\textbf{Self-Learning Monte Carlo}} --- The self-learning Monte Carlo (SLMC) method is a general-purpose numerical algorithm for configuration generation of many-body systems based on machine learning.
 The development of SLMC originally is within classical spin systems\cite{2017PhRvB..95d1101L} and shows clear improvement in curing the critical slowing down problem.
-It works also to other general quantum models that are concerned in condensed matter physics and quantum chemistry.~\cite{PhysRevB.102.041124}.
-The basic idea is to learn a tunable and effective Hamiltonian or Action that can be associated with a more efficient update algorithm (such as cluster-update or other global moving ways to propose uncorrelated configurations), with which, the Metropolis-Hasting test using the real action can turn it to be exact sampler for the system.
+It works also with other general quantum models that are concerned with condensed matter physics and quantum chemistry.~\cite{PhysRevB.102.041124}.
+The basic idea is to learn a tunable and effective Hamiltonian or Action that can be associated with a more efficient update algorithm (such as cluster-update or other global moving ways to propose uncorrelated configurations), with which, the Metropolis-Hasting test using the real action can turn it to be an exact sampler for the system.

-As detailed in Ref.~\cite{2017PhRvB..95d1101L} on the example of a statistical spin model, the SLMC consists a learning phase and exploration phase within actual MC simulation in general: (1) a conventional MC simulation under local update can be performed to produce a series of configurations with its weight (energy or action evaluation) also being known; (2) based on these training data an effective Hamiltonian $H_{eff}$ can be learned, to which one can use global update for a faster simulation (e.g., when only two-particle interactions are contained in $H_{eff}$); (3) the learned $H_{eff}$ can be used to make proposal in actual MC simulation and (4) perform Metropolis Hasting test with the original Hamiltonian to correct (reject or accept).
+As detailed in Ref.~\cite{2017PhRvB..95d1101L} on the example of a statistical spin model, the SLMC consists of a learning phase and exploration phase within actual MC simulation in general: (1) a conventional MC simulation under local update can be performed to produce a series of configurations with its weight (energy or action evaluation) also being known; (2) based on these training data an effective Hamiltonian $H_{eff}$ can be learned, to which one can use a global update for a faster simulation (e.g. when only two-particle interactions are contained in $H_{eff}$); (3) the learned $H_{eff}$ can be used to make proposal in actual MC simulation and (4) perform Metropolis Hasting test with the original Hamiltonian to correct (reject or accept).
 See Fig.~\ref{fig:SLMC} for a schematic illustration of SLMC in a simple spin model.